 Cook on low for 3 hours.
 The Lima beans will be bubbling around the edges when they are done.
 Turn the crock-pot to warm until you are ready to serve them.

 What is on our Thanksgiving and Christmas table besides this Green Bean Casserole?
 I am pretty sure you will find most of these side dishes on any Southern Thanksgiving or Christmas table.
 My family loves these simple dishes.
 I guess it is tradition that I have to fix these sides or at least most of this list.
 I do need my family to narrow the list down.
 Usually, everyone gets to pick their favorite side dish and they help prepare that dish.
-The side dishes highlighted in blue are links to the recipes already on my blog.

 - Homemade Creamy Macaroni & Cheese – Crock-pot version coming this week